 I’ve had a long-standing passion for this Ottawa band.
 In part, I think, because they’re also willing try out new sounds.
 With Under Burning Skies, out September 22nd, they pull out dusty 1980’s synthesizers and drum machines for the first time.
 They describe this first single as spacey electro-funk.
 Gottaloveit!

 Originally on the album, Along The Red Ledge, and now on the greatest hits album, Do What You Want, Be What You Are: The Music of Daryl Hall & John Oates, I’ve loved this song since it came out almost forty years ago.
 It really captures the suspended-animation-thickness of a truly hot summer day.
 The overall sultry feel of the music, the moody lyrics — is it melancholy, ennui, or the electric calm before the storm?
 Oh, and I believe it’s Les Thompson, doing the great harmonica on the track.
 Also on the album, ‘though not on the tune, George Harrison, Todd Rundgren, Robert Fripp and many other fine musicians.

 Baba: Murray McLauchlan, “Farmer’s Song”

 I eat, I live, I am thankful to ‘the salt of the earth’!

-Mark Antonelli— English Symphony Orchestra / William Boughton, “Sunday Morning”
+Mark Antonelli: William Boughton, English Symphony Orchestra, “Sunday Morning”

-The first piece of Benjamin Britten’s music I ever heard and still one of my favourites.
+This is the first piece of Benjamin Britten’s music I ever heard and it is still one of my favourites.
 It catches your ear right off the bat with the orchestra mimicking the sound of tolling church bells.
-I don’t know what it is about me and bells or even the impersonation of bells…maybe something to do with a past life!
+I don’t know what it is about me and bells or even the impersonation of bells — maybe something to do with a past life!
 I hope to find out eventually…